kahlil/kahlillechelt.com/content/post/013-ts-to-js.md

 ## Setting up jsconfig.json For Electron

-In order to get it to work satisfyingly for my Electron setup I had to configure a few things. jsconfig.json is just a tsconfig.json so the options are the same.
+In order to get it to work satisfyingly for my Electron setup, I had to configure a few things. jsconfig.json is just a tsconfig.json so the options are the same.

-First of all I excluded `node_modules` since I don't want VSCode to type check all my dependencies.
+First of all, I excluded `node_modules` since I don't want VSCode to type check all my dependencies.

 ```
 "exclude": ["node_modules"]
 ```

-In the `compileroptions` property I set the `checkJs` property to `true` so that the JavaScript code is type checked as much as possible.
+In the `compileroptions` property, I set the `checkJs` property to `true` so that the JavaScript code is type checked as much as possible.

 Because I (have to) use CommonJS Modules in Electron I had to set the `module` property to `commonjs` so that `index.js` files are resolved CommonJS-style.